googleforgames/quilkin/docs/src/proxy-configuration.md

   port:
       type: integer
       description: |
-          The listening port for the proxy.
+          The listening port.
+In "proxy" mode, the port for traffic to be sent to.
+In "manage" mode, the port to connect to the xDS API.
       default: 7000
   admin:
     type: object